jermp/sshash/README.md

 - i = Lookup(g), where i is in [0,n) if the k-mer g is found in the dictionary or i = -1 otherwise;
 - g = Access(i), where g is the k-mer associated to the identifier i.

-If also the abundances of the k-mers (their frequency counts) are stored in the dictionary, then the dictionary is said to be *weighted* and it also supports:
+If also the weights of the k-mers (their frequency counts) are stored in the dictionary, then the dictionary is said to be *weighted* and it also supports:

-- c = Abundance(i), where i is a given k-mer identifier.
+- w = Weight(i), where i is a given k-mer identifier and w is the weight of the k-mer.

-A membership query (determine if a given k-mer is present in the dictionary or not) is, therefore, supported by means of the lookup query.
+A membership query (determine if a given k-mer is present in the dictionary or not) is, therefore, supported by means of the Lookup query.
 The dictionary can also stream through all k-mers of a given DNA file (.fasta or .fastq formats) to determine their membership to the dictionary.